UniExeterRSE/intro-version-control/_episodes/02_motivation.md

 ## Note for the course

 In this episode we have talked about version control systems being used to keep track of the evolution of files in general.
-Going forward, we will discuss the use of version control in the context of developing code for software, particularly in a research setting.
-Software development is the common context in which version control systems are used.
+Going forward, we will often discuss the use of version control in the context of developing code for software, which is arguably the most common context in which version control systems are used.